-The UAE joins its neighbours of Oman, Morocco, and Saudi Arabia as countries many English teachers are eager to check out.
+The UAE joins its neighbours of Kuwait, Oman, Morocco, and Saudi Arabia as countries many English teachers are eager to check out.
 The three oil-rich nations are all wonderful places to teach.
 But why the UAE?
 It’s extremely competitive, salaries are high and tax-free, and it’s a great place to save money.
 It’s also a travel hub, which means travel is extremely easy from the UAE.
 This means you might want to check out other countries before considering this one.
 That doesn’t mean it’s inaccessible to new teachers starting out, but it pays to have experience.

 If you’re a native English speaker and want to teach in an upscale Middle Eastern country, keep reading for all you need to know about the United Arab Emirates and all the extras that go along with it.